 Key Takeaways

-- Your family structure, asset types, and state of residence often drive the decision more than the size of your estate
+- Your family structure, asset types, and state of residence shape how the trust is designed

 When you become incapacitated or die, the successor trustee you named steps in immediately, without court involvement.
 If you are incapacitated, the successor trustee manages the trust assets on your behalf under the terms you set.
 If you die, the successor trustee distributes assets according to the trust’s instructions.
-In either case, the transition happens without a court proceeding.
+In either case, the transition happens without a court proceeding, without delay, and without the costs and public exposure of probate.

-A trust can also include detailed instructions that a will cannot accommodate as easily.
+A trust can also include detailed instructions that other estate documents cannot accommodate.
 You can specify that assets be held and managed for a beneficiary who is a minor, that distributions be made over time rather than all at once, that a surviving spouse receive income while principal eventually passes to children, or that a beneficiary with special needs be provided for without disqualifying them from government benefits.
-These kinds of tailored instructions are difficult or impossible to execute through a will alone.
+These kinds of tailored instructions are a core reason most modern estate plans are built around a trust.

 Because a trust operates outside of probate, its contents do not become part of the public record.
 The assets you hold, the beneficiaries you named, and the terms of distribution remain private.
 For families who value that privacy, or who want to reduce the risk of disputes that can arise when the details of an estate become publicly visible, a trust offers a meaningful advantage.